What Is Business English? 6 Key Features of This International Language

-Learning English for business will get you noticed and understood by others.
-Yes, it will help you climb the corporate ladder, but it will also help you express yourself in the best way possible.
+Using English at work will likely help you climb the corporate ladder, but it will also help you express yourself in the best way possible.

 It will help you become a leader in your own right, and attract the kind of people who will support you in all your endeavors.

-In this post, we will look more closely at exactly what business English is, and how you can benefit from learning it and ways to get started.
+In this post, we will look at six key characteristics of business English, how you can benefit from learning it and ways to get started.

-It is the language of the international workplace.
-This means that once you master it, you can use it to communicate with any other professional in any part of the world.
+English has become the language of the international workplace.
+That means that once you master business English, you can use it to communicate with most other professionals in any part of the world.
 It connects you to everyone else.

-For example, you may be based in the U.S and your client may be from China, but the shared knowledge of business English allows you to communicate and negotiate a deal.
+For example, if you are based in the US and your client is from China, your shared knowledge of business English allows you to communicate and negotiate a deal.

-However, it is important to be aware that knowing business English is only one part of doing business internationally.
-Whenever you are dealing with foreign clients, it is always advisable to educate yourself on their culture, so that you do not (even unintentionally) say something that is offensive.
+However, it is important to be aware that knowing business English is only one part of international business.
+Whenever you are dealing with foreign clients, it is always advisable to educate yourself on their culture, so that you do not say something that is offensive or rude.

 To start learning business English for international communication (or even just within one country), check out Coursera.
-They offer online courses for all different kinds of business English subjects, including business English for cross-cultural communication.
+They offer online courses for many business English subjects, like business English for cross-cultural communication.

-Business English is actually a broad term used to cover a variety of language used in workplace communication.
+Business English is actually a broad term that covers a variety of language used in workplace communication.

 Both of these types of business English are “formal,” but the level of formality differs.